CONDITIONS WE TREAT

 What to expect from an autism evaluation at Blackbird Health

 Getting a timely autism evaluation means your child can start services when it makes the biggest developmental impact.
 At Blackbird Health, we deliver comprehensive Autism evaluations in weeks.
-On average, we see patients for autism evaluations 2-6 weeks after their initial contact with us.

 Precise and thorough